-The Pacific Council is concerned that this preference could disadvantage fishing industry participants considering entering the fishery management or monitoring profession.
+The Pacific Council is concerned that this preference could disadvantage those who are not students, including fishing industry participants and professional researchers, who are considering entering the fishery management or monitoring profession.

 Section 26 - LAPP program review requirements

 • HR 200 identifies a timeline and content for review of limited access privilege programs.
 The requirements are duplicative of guidance provided in NMFS Policy Directive 01-119 and Procedural Directive 01-119-02, and comport with the existing Council catch share review process.